Tips for Group Travels

 Mutual understanding and appreciation

 It is inevitable that some members will habitually criticize everything.
-As an old friend, we can try to guide them to think positively which in the end will help them get along with other people.
+Like an old friend, we can try to guide them to think positively which in the end will help them get along with other people.
 Don’t get upset if your goodwill is not appreciated.
-So team members are able to behave in a manner which is acceptable to others, it is already a valuable experience.
+So team members are able to behave in a manner that is acceptable to others, it is already a valuable experience.
 Afterall, we are only talking about a few days.
 There are not too many opportunities for us to share out past experiences, out children and things that matter to us in the earlier parts of our lives.

 Clear computation of expenses

 When you are travelling in a group, money could be the cause of tension.
 There are always differences in expectations even in where to eat and what to do.
-Some may fancy a a Michelin-starred restaurant while others may want some local and inexpensive foods.
+Some may fancy a Michelin-starred restaurant while others may want some local and inexpensive foods.
 Some may want to visit a theme park while others may not be interested.

 Before starting the trip, it is important to do some research and work out a budget for the expenses to be incurred each day including meals, transportation, excursion and admission tickets, etc. All costs should be shared equally and money should be collected in advance.
 The final computation should be done before the end of the trip.
 It is of course much simpler if we have a tour company to organize the trip but we still have to agree on whether it is a luxurious or economical vacation.